HEM: a margin-based loss for visual categorisation tasks: Supplementary Experiments

 \subsection{Loss Hyper-parameter Selection}

 One of the great advantages of CE loss is that it does not introduce additional hyper-parameters that need to be tuned for different network architectures and tasks.
 Ideally, an alternative loss should also work without the need for hyper-parameter tuning.
 Preliminary experiments were performed to select an appropriate value for the hyper-parameter of each loss function that introduces such a parameter.
 These experiments were carried out using ResNet18 networks trained on CIFAR10: a combination of network architecture and data-set that was not used in the main experiments.
-The training set-up was as described in \ref{sec-methods_standard_datasets} for training other ResNets, WRNs and PARN on CIFAR data.
+The training set-up was as described in \cref{sec-methods_standard_datasets} for training other ResNets, WRNs and PARN on CIFAR data.
 Results for these preliminary experiments are shown in \cref{fig-prelim_LN_MM} for LN and MM losses, and \cref{fig-prelim_HEM} for HEM loss.

+Because the CIFAR10 training data is balanced, HEM is equivalent to HEM-, and we only consider a single, shared, margin $\margin$.
 For HEM, we expected that the results would be insensitive to the choice of $\margin$ as learning would scale the magnitude of the logits to match the chosen margin.
 Consistent with this expectation, the accuracy in classifying the CIFAR10 test set was fairly constant for networks trained using margin values ranging over more than two orders of magnitude (\cref{fig-HEM_margin_vs_acc_CIFAR10}).
-The choice of margin does, however, effect the ability to differentiate known and unknown classes using the Maximum Softmax Probability (MSP) confidence score, as shown in \cref{fig-HEM_margin_vs_auroc_CIFAR10}.
+The choice of margin does, however, effect the ability to differentiate known and unknown classes using the MSP confidence score, as shown in \cref{fig-HEM_margin_vs_auroc_CIFAR10}.
 A large margin will cause the network to learn to produce high magnitude logits.
 The softmax function applied to larger magnitude logits will produce a more peaked distribution.
 As a result, the confidence in the prediction being made when measured using MSP, for both known and unknown classes, will be higher and it will become more difficult to distinguish known from unknown classes.
-However, even with a large margin, it is possible perform unknown class rejection if Maximum Logit Score (MLS) is used as the measure of prediction confidence (\cref{fig-HEM_margin_vs_auroc_CIFAR10}).
+However, even with a large margin, it is possible perform unknown class rejection if MLS is used as the measure of prediction confidence (\cref{fig-HEM_margin_vs_auroc_CIFAR10}).